image-js/image-js-docs/docs/Basics/Working with Masks.md

 ```

 :::caution
-`threshold()`method possesses different algorithms which cn affect the mask output.
+`threshold()`method possesses different algorithms which can affect the mask output.
 It is better to try several of them to see which one fits your needs best.
 :::
 :::info
 Mask can also be created by simply creating a Mask object.
 By default mask will be filled with 0s.